ETCLabs/RDMnet/README.md

 * Clang format is enabled – currently this follows the style guidelines established for our libraries, and it may be updated from time to time.
 See .clang-format for more details.
+* Non-conformance to .clang-format will result in pipeline failures.
+The code is not automatically re-formatted.

 ### Continuous Integration